-James Cook High school wishes to offer students a curriculum that is student centred, culturally responsive and future focused.
-We have redeveloped our curriculum for 2020 to offer all students a broad education.
-One that makes links within and across learning areas, provides for coherent transitions, and opens pathways to further learning.
+James Cook High school wishes to offer students a curriculum that is student-centred, culturally responsive and future-focused.
+We have redeveloped our curriculum for 2020 to offer all students a broader education; one that makes links within and across learning areas; that provides for coherent transitions and opens pathways to further learning.
 Our new curriculum addresses the recognized need for inclusion.
-A non-discriminatory curriculum that recognises students’ identities, languages, abilities, talents, and learning needs.
+We offer a non-discriminatory curriculum that recognises students’ identities, languages, abilities, talents, and learning needs.

 A student centred curriculum inclusively allows for individual student needs and interests.
 It encourages decision making.
-It supports student emotional and physical well-being as well as aiding the motivation to learn.
+It supports students emotional and physical well-being as well as aiding the motivation to learn.

-James Cook High School embraces The Treaty of Waitangi principle puts students at the centre of teaching and learning, asserting that they should experience a curriculum that engages and challenges them, is forward-looking and inclusive, and affirms New Zealand’s unique identity.
-The curriculum is inclusive and contributes to the growth of student personal cultural, community and national identity
+James Cook High School embraces The Treaty of Waitangi principle that puts students at the centre of teaching and learning, asserting that they should experience a curriculum that engages and challenges them, is forward-looking and inclusive, and affirms New Zealand’s unique identity.
+The curriculum is inclusive and contributes to the growth of student personal cultural, community and national identity.

 The curriculum prioritises effective pedagogy for Maori and Pasifika students https://nzcurriculum.tki.org.nz/Principles/Treaty-of-Waitangi